-Investing in marketing training can be expensive, when studying with organisations such as The Charted Institute of Marketing, you can expect to pay an annual membership, a tuition fee, and a cost of assessments.
+Investing in marketing training can be expensive, when studying with organisations such as The Charted Institute of Marketing, you can expect to pay an annual membership, tuition fees, and the cost of individual assessments.

 For larger organisations who pay into the Apprenticeship Levy, the cost of apprenticeship training will be paid through monthly deductions from your ring-fenced apprenticeship levy funds.

 Throughout the programme, learners will receive support and guidance from their Learning Mentor who will encourage them to achieve their goals.

 A learner’s journey doesn’t have to stop upon completion of a Level 3 programme; apprenticeships advance to degree level and beyond – with the highest apprenticeship being equivalent to a post-graduate degree.